Out of the Storm

 Nora came out from behind the curtain, bearing the small bundle lovingly.
 “I’m so sorry, Mr. and Mrs. Kramer.”
 She wasn’t sure they even heard her words, but her glistening eyes and the tender way she handed the child to its mother’s loving arms conveyed her sympathy.
 The couple nodded their thanks.

 Jed hadn’t noticed Caleb, who stood inches behind him, taking in the scene with tearful eyes of his own.
 The boy stepped forward and offered the couple an eight year old’s version of comforting words.
 Curry remained motionless.

 Mr. Kramer patted the boy’s head in a sign of gratefulness.

 Jed still held back watching the couple, each one supporting the other as they left.
-He continued to watch Nora’s shadow, long after Caleb had returned to his cot, as she cleaned the area in which she and Dr. Lucas had just waged a battle with death, and lost.
+He continued to watch Nora’s shadow, long after Caleb had returned to his cot, as she cleaned the area where she and Dr. Lucas had just waged a battle with death, and lost.
 Her quiet sob drew his immediate response.
 In a moment he was behind her, arms around her, speaking softly in her ear, not knowing exactly what he said.